 The WEDDING IN-CAMERA CATEGORY is for NON-COMPOSITE entries

-» Entries must have been photographed on the day of the clients’ wedding.
-To accommodate varying cultures, this includes weddings that run over multiple days.
-Hen/stag parties, and trash the dress, etc entries will need to be entered in the Wedding Open Category;
+» Entries must have been commissioned and have been photographed on the day of the clients’ wedding.
+To accommodate varying cultures, this includes wedding ceremonies that run over multiple days.

-» Any photographer must have the permission of the main wedding photographer to enter any photograph(s);
+» Any photographer must have the permission of the main wedding photographer to enter any photograph.

 Permitted post-production techniques include basic processing using:

 • Black & white conversion